 Competitive Balance exists so that there is some symmetry between specific advantages and the Necessary Drawback.
-If someone can hit hard but not take any damage themselves, they are a Glass Cannon.
-If they are unstoppable but slow moving they are a Mighty Glacier.
-A crippling overspecialization occurs when one, obscenely powerful advantage makes a trade-off that limits how effective it is.
+If someone can hit hard but is easily hurt, they are a Glass Cannon.
+If they are unstoppably strong but slow-moving, they are a Mighty Glacier.
+If they are incredibly fast but go down quickly when hit, they are a Fragile Speedster.
+A crippling overspecialization occurs when an obscenely powerful advantage makes a trade-off that limits how effective it is.

 See also Anti-Air and Strong Flesh, Weak Steel.
 Compare to An Adventurer Is You, where this is used to force players to work together.
-See also Sacrificed Basic Skill for Awesome Training for a characterization equivalent.
+See also Sacrificed Basic Skill for Awesome Training for a characterization equivalent and Single-Task Robot for a robot equivalent.
 Severely Specialized Store is a comedic variation.

 Don't confuse "having a weakness" or "not being the best at everything" or even "not being quite good enough" as being this trope.
 Don't be tempted to list something because it failed in some way unless you can point a finger at its crippling specialty!

 The opposites of this trope are the Red Mage, Jack-of-All-Stats, and Master of All.
 At the other extreme that loops right back is Master of None, where the character has no great specialization... but sucks at everything anyway.